m-lab/website/_pages/faq.md

 You can contact M-Lab by emailing [support@measurementlab.net](mailto:support@measurementlab.net) or by joining our [M-Lab-Discuss group](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss).

-# Supporting or contributing to M-Lab
+# Supporting or Contributing to M-Lab

 ## How can I get involved and support M-Lab?
 {:.no_toc}